-For this part of the lab you will take solar wind input data and examine where earth's magnetopause was located.
-You will be looking at 3 specific events: October 31 2003, July 15 2000 (Bastille Day storm), and May 4, 1998.
+Three specific extreme solar wind events will be examined: October 31 2003, July 15 2000 (Bastille Day storm), and May 4, 1998.
 For each event the solar wind data was collected from the Advanced Composition Explorer (ACE) satellite from ccmc.gsfc.nasa.gov.
-ACE resides at about 210 R_E from the earth on the line between the earth and the sun.
+ACE resides at about 210 $R_E$ from the earth on the line between the earth and the sun.
 On board ACE is an array of instruments to measure the solar wind.
 Solar wind plasma data (SWEPAM) and magnetic field data (MAG) are the two instruments that we will be using data from.
-The SWEPAM takes the solar wind velocity, ion density, and ion temperature.
-While MAG take the magnetic field intensity.
+The SWEPAM instrument takes the solar wind velocity, ion density, and ion temperature, while MAG takes the magnetic field intensity.